 Unfortunately, nine times out of ten Facebook will distract you from doing the things that will actually make you feel better about your life, leaving you feeling even more stuck.

 I’ve spent years doing my due diligence by researching and attending conferences.

 Since you are reading this article I will assume you have hit some of the other ADHD websites looking for information.

 If you’re anything like me, you don’t read, you skim.
 Because…ADHD.

 We want to see what’s in it for us.

 No matter how skilled the coach is, or how well researched the article is, we only read 20% of it because we scroll to the bottom.
 (Go ahead, I know you want to.)

-There was no action, because I was giving them everything for free.
+There is no action, because I am giving you everything for free.